rinx/alvd/README.md

 Egress filter feature
 ---

-alvd has an egress filter feature (filtering, sorting, translating, etc...) that is extensible by using Lua scripts.
+alvd has an egress filter (= post filter) feature (filtering, sorting, translating, etc...) that is extensible by using Lua scripts.

 To enable it, run alvd server by passing a path to the Lua scripts.